Has driving become too easy?

 But people being people have found ways to negate the safety enhancements that such placement of controls as well as power steering and automatic transmissions have afforded.

-What engineer for the Big Three or that of other global auto manufacturers would have thought power steering and automatic transmissions would have encouraged people to comb their hair, read newspapers, and even shave or do makeup while driving?
+What engineer for the Big Three or that of the other global auto manufacturers would have thought power steering and automatic transmissions would have encouraged people to comb their hair, read newspapers, and even shave or do makeup while driving?
 All such driver behavior has been routinely documented.

 Texting would have been impossible to do while driving in 1950.
 Not because the technology didn't exist then but because it would have been physically impossible to do while driving without power steering.